 Humber Polytechnic

-Humber is one of five military-connected Ontario colleges offering accessible career pathways in skilled trades and technology for Canadian Armed Forces members, veterans, and their spouses to support transition into civilian careers.
+Humber is also one of just five military-connected colleges in Ontario, offering tailored pathways into skilled trades and technology programs for Canadian Armed Forces members, veterans, and their spouses as they transition into civilian careers.

 What Students Are Saying